 - The presence of the UDC and the List of references is obligatory.

-The article must contain the full amount of metadata provided in 3 languages (Ukrainian, Russian, and English),
+- The article must contain the full amount of metadata provided in 2 languages (Ukrainian and English), which include:

 - full names of the authors, their academic degree, title, position, place of work or study with the obligatory indication of the structural unit of the educational institution (department/faculty/institute, etc.);